PasuSewa/Web-Frontend/README.md

 1. REACT_APP_ENV_LOCAL: If there is nothing, the app will asume that the environment is "production", else, if there is anything, the app will change to "local" / "development" environment.
    <br/>
    <br/>
-2. REACT_APP_USE_LOCAL_API: If empty, the app will call the production api, else, it will use http://localhost:8000/api (see src/misc/ajaxManajer.ts to change the base uri for both options).
+2. REACT_APP_USE_LOCAL_API: If empty, the app will call the production api, else, it will use http://localhost:8000/api (see src/hooks/useApi.ts to change the base uri for both options).
    <br/>
    <br/>
-3. REACT_APP_RECAPTCHA_SITE_KEY & REACT_APP_RECAPTCHA_SECRET_KEY: These are required to use the Captcha component, you can get them signing up here: [Google ReCaptcha Admin Site](https://www.google.com/recaptcha/admin)
+3. REACT_APP_RECAPTCHA_SITE_KEY & REACT_APP_RECAPTCHA_SECRET_KEY: These are required to use the Captcha component, you can get them by signing up here: [Google ReCaptcha Admin Site](https://www.google.com/recaptcha/admin)
    <br/>
    <br/>
 4. REACT_APP_PAYPAL_CLIENT_ID: This is your client ID for PayPal, you can get it on the [Developers Paypal](https://developer.paypal.com) site.
-Once signed up, create an application, and the go to the "live" credentials.
+Once signed up, create an application, and then go to the "live" credentials.
-   No secret key is required to use the magic buttons of PayPal
+   No secret key is required to use the magic buttons of PayPal.
    <br/>
    <br/>
 5. REACT_APP_COINBASE_API_KEY: This is required to use the Coinbase API in order to let the user pay with cryptos.
-   You can get your Coinbase credentials on [Coinbase Commerce](https://commerce.coinbase.com)
+   You can get your Coinbase credentials on [Coinbase Commerce](https://commerce.coinbase.com).
    <br/>
    <br/>
-   Once you are done with all of that, the last thing is to run
+   Once you are done with all of that, the last thing is to run the following:

     `npm install`